FrigonTech/Network-Drive-by-FrigonTech/README.md

 ## Why Choose Network Drive Explorer?
 - **Simple Interface**: Designed with a clean, minimalist layout for ease of use.
-- **High-Speed Access**: Optimized for quick file transfers and minimal latency.
+- **High-Speed File Transfer**: We pinpointed the hassle of integrating .
 - **Free Updates**: Get the latest features and improvements with every update.

 ## Download Now: